-Grace and Forgiveness : Trust and Forgiveness in christian life
+Forgive and Forget? — Trust and Forgiveness in Christian Life

-Forgiveness is free.
-Trust is earned.
-You can forgive someone who has caused your pain but still break fellowship with that person.
+Forgiveness is free, trust is earned.
+You can forgive someone who has caused you pain, but still break fellowship with that person.
 I used to believe that if you forgive someone, then you have to restore the relationship and allow that person back into your life to the same extent that they were before.
-That believe is not what the Bible commands.
+That belief is not what the Bible commands.

 That kind of belief can cause a Christian to live in bondage especially when you live with people who cannot be trusted and who keep abusing you and taking advantage of your trust over and over.
 Many battered women live in abusive marriage relations because of that conviction and even some have been killed because of it.